dannyjf93/Book_Scraper/README.md

 ###
 Future improvements to make:
-Create simple GUI for ease of use - allow for user to open GUI, click Run, paste input for prompt, and application will export data as expected
+1. Create simple GUI for ease of use - allow for user to open GUI, click Run, paste input for prompt, and application will export data as expected
-Update main application with cancel option if started but user wishes to cancel operation
+2. Update main application with cancel option if started but user wishes to cancel operation
+3. Improve readme readability
 ###